-Subject to the approval of the Remuneration Committee, arrangements will be put in place to create incentives for the Founders and other senior managers who are expected to make key contributions to the success of the Group from Admission (the "Management Promote").
+Arrangements have been put in place to create incentives for the Founders and other senior managers who are expected to make key contributions to the success of the Group from Admission (the "Management Promote").
 Success will be measured by share price performance and investor returns and the arrangements will therefore reflect these key metrics.
-The Management Promote will be facilitated by the subscription for shares in Conduit MIP Limited ("Conduit MIP") (a direct subsidiary of the Company to be incorporated prior to Admission as an intermediate holding company of Conduit Reinsurance).
+The Management Promote has been facilitated by the subscription for shares in Conduit MIP Limited ("Conduit MIP") (a direct subsidiary of the Company which is an intermediate holding company of Conduit Reinsurance).

-Under the Management Promote, the Founders and other senior managers invited to participate will subscribe for shares in Conduit MIP ("MIP Shares").
-Half of the MIP Shares will be denominated in sterling ("GBP MIP Shares") and half in U.S. dollars ("USD MIP Shares").
+Under the Management Promote, the Founders and other senior managers invited to participate have subscribed for shares in Conduit MIP ("MIP Shares").
+Half of the MIP Shares are denominated in sterling ("GBP MIP Shares") and half in U.S. dollars ("USD MIP Shares").

-Subject to vesting in the hands of the relevant holder of MIP Shares (as described below), if the Performance Condition (also described below) is satisfied at the relevant time, the MIP Shares will be automatically exchanged for Shares of the Company ("Exchange") for an aggregate value equivalent to up to 15 per cent. of the excess of the Market Value of the Company (as defined below) over and above the Invested Equity (the "Growth") (7.5 per cent. of the Growth based on calculations in sterling for the GBP MIP Shares and 7.5 per cent. of the Growth based on calculations in US dollars for the USD MIP Shares, in each case as described below).
+Subject to vesting in the hands of the relevant holder of MIP Shares (as described below), if the Performance Condition (also described below) is satisfied at the relevant time, the MIP Shares will be automatically exchanged for Shares of the Company ("Exchange") for an aggregate value equivalent to up to 15 per cent. of the excess of the Market Value of the Company (as defined below) over and above the Invested Equity (the "Growth") (7.5 per cent. of the Growth based on calculations in sterling for the GBP MIP Shares and 7.5 per cent. of the Growth based on calculations in U.S. dollars for the USD MIP Shares, in each case as described below).